 - Bags and Daypacks: There are two types of bags you need for a Kilimanjaro trek.
 Read this section to understand which bags are ideal for your hike

-- Sleeping Bags: In this section, we outline the key characteristics to look for in a sleeping bag for Kilimanjaro
+- Sleeping Bags: In this section, I outline the key characteristics to look for in a sleeping bag for Kilimanjaro

-- Other Accessories: Here, we provide an exhaustive list of all the other accessories you need to climb Kilimanjaro.
-From water bottles and zip-lock bags to spare batteries and earplugs, we cover it all in this section
+- Other Accessories: Here, I provide an exhaustive list of all the other accessories you need to climb Kilimanjaro.
+From water bottles and zip-lock bags to spare batteries and earplugs, I cover it all in this section

 You should do at least 6-8 weeks of training before embarking on your Kilimanjaro trek.
 The best type of training is in fact long-distance mountain trail walking.
 If you can’t get out into the mountains though, then aerobic gym workouts (running, cross-training, swimming etc.), that combine some strength work (especially leg workouts) are a good bet.